GraceLaMar/CS415---Final-Project/database_project.md

 Another design choice I made was to make a SeasonStats table instead of a TeamStats table.
 I originally did this and then shortly realized this would require a lot of data.
 If I were to do this for every team in my database I would have needed to enter over 2400 TeamStats in.
 SeasonStats allows for you to get a glimpse into how the team did over the season.
 It may prevent you from getting the full picture but statistics are still an important measure of preformance for teams.

-`Teams`stores important informtion about each team that helps distingush it from oter teams.
-These fields that are stored are school name, abbreviation, location,
+`Teams`stores important informtion about each team that helps distingush it from other teams.
+These fields that are stored are team name, abbreviation, city, state, conference, and head coach.
+This table is central to the database as it the main reference table for each of the other tables.
+Each table links back to the Teams table.

+`Players` stores all information about each member of the team including first name, last name,

 ## Database ER Model